-Whether any person needs to report issues or incidents related to the Code of Conduct to the ECCB2022 Allies, there are two confidential ways to do it:
+Whether any person needs to report issues or incidents related to the Code of Conduct to the ECCB2022 Allies, there are three confidential ways to do it:

-- By using the specific channels enabled in the event app and/or OnAir streaming platform.
+- By using the “Live Support” channel enabled at the ECCB2022 online platform.

-- By contacting personally a member of the ECCB2022 Allies or by reaching the host/organisers of the event during the face-to-face activities of the conference.
+- By contacting personally a member of the ECCB2022 Allies or by reaching the organisers of the event during the face-to-face activities of the conference.

 The ECCB2022 Allies and the ECCB2022 Organising Committee will take appropriate actions.
 Any incident of inappropriate behaviour will be taken extremely seriously and will be responded promptly.